phamsodiep/j2ee_research/j2ee_web_application_research/spring_based_web_application_research/spring_rest_service_starter_application/README.md

 Demonstration for a simple RESTfull server supporting HTTP post request.
 #### Description
 This patch implements a RESTful Web Service for Source Code Browser resource.
 It processes a source code browse request as an HTTP post request.
 The request information includes: file name (current edited file), file position (current cursor position).
 The idea is that Emacs IDE will send an HTTP post request to this RESTfull server.
-The server will process request, determine the definition location and send back this location to Emacs via Emacsclient library.
+The server will process request, determine the definition location and send back this location to Emacs via Emacsclient protocol.
 For simple demonstration, this patch implementation just accepts a request and do System.out.println.
 #### Pre-build
 This does import source code.
 Launch below command for importing: